Sales invoice reports can help you analyze sales performance of your business. Three sales invoice reports are available:

 Northwind prepares a report for the same three-year period to analyze sales results by item:

 The final sales invoice report offers great flexibility to fit your business needs by leveraging custom fields for sales invoice analysis.
 The key is to first define and populate custom fields that support your sales analysis goals.
-The report can incorporate sales invoice totals based on the following types of custom fields:
+The report can incorporate sales invoice totals based on the following types of custom fields, all of which will appear on sales invoices:

 As with the other two reports described above, comparative columns can be set up, results are sorted in descending order of sales in the primary column, and all figures are clickable.